emanzek/openvpn-serverless-lambda/README.md

 # OpenVPN-bot on AWS (Serverless) - In Progress

 Why I make this?
-Well, I hate to pay a services that I didn't use frequently while I want a secured connection sometime in public.
-What a waste when you subscribed to a VPN service for $10/month or $4/month (with annual plan) but only use it once a week and not more than 2 hours per usage.
+Well, I hate to pay a services when I didn't use it frequently but I still want a secured connection sometimes in public.
+I felt it was such a waste when  subscribed to a VPN service for $10/month or $4/month (with annual plan) but only use it once a week and not more than 2 hours per usage.

 Thank lord now I'm  in a cloud era and able to write these set of scripts consists of Serverless, AWS Lambda (Python), AWS Cloudformation, Telegram bot API and Shell script.
 Feel free to give a try and give some comment if got any.
 Cheers!